jakub1090cn/BaldOrNot/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
 - [ ] Documentation update
+- [ ] Changes that do not directly affect the source code or tests

 ## Checklist